dade92/spring-example2/README.md

-# SPRING EXAMPLE
+# SPRING EXAMPLE 2

 Sample maven project for spring boot applications using java and kotlin languages.
-It follows [hexagonal architecture principles](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) and uses different testing techniques, especially for the data layer classes.
-Moreover, it shows usages of other less common technologies (like NoSQL database).
+It follows [hexagonal architecture principles](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) and uses different testing techniques.
+It shows usages of other common technologies (like NoSQL database).
-It contains also a Jenkinsfile to allow continuous integration with jenkins, and a Dockerfile that can be used to build a docker image.

 ## How to build

 There are two options:

+- Build locally running `mvn clean package`.
 - Build inside a docker container (basically you don't even need Maven installed locally) by using the .sh script typing: `./build.sh`.
-You will find the built file in the usual maven directories
+You will find the built file in the usual maven directories.
-- Build locally running `mvn clean package`

 ### CI/CD

-Linked to this project there is a CI/CD integration (both using Jenkins and Github actions) that is triggered on every master push.
-This will push automatically the docker image on the dockerhub registry, ready for the deployment.
+Linked to this project there is a CI/CD integration (using Github actions) that is triggered on every master push.
+This will push automatically the docker image on the dockerhub registry and Amazon public ECR, ready for the deployment.

 ## Run the entire application